VIDA-NYU/SamplingMethodsForInnerProductSketching/README.md

     - 8 hour

 ## 🚀 4.
 Reproducing the plots directly from saved data
-To reproduce the experiments results, you can run the following command.
+To reproduce the plots in the paper from the experimental data produced by the above commands, you can run the following command.

 #### 🔥 use the command line to run the script with the appropriate figure number.
 For example, to generate Figure 3, run:
 ```bash